Norman conquest of southern Italy: Byzantine–Norman wars, 1059–1085

 Norman progress in Sicily during Robert's expeditions to the Balkans: Capua, Apulia, Calabria, and the County of Sicily are Norman.
 The Emirate of Sicily, the Duchy of Naples and lands in the Abruzzo (in the southern Duchy of Spoleto) are not yet conquered.

 The Normans' initial military involvement in southern Italy was on the side of the Lombards against the Byzantines.
-Eventually, some Normans, including the powerful de Hauteville brothers, served in the army of George Maniakes during the attempted Byzantine reconquest of Sicily, only to turn against their employers when the emirs proved difficult to conquer.
+Eventually, some Normans, including the powerful de Hauteville brothers, served in the army of George Maniaches during the attempted Byzantine reconquest of Sicily, only to turn against their employers when the emirs proved difficult to conquer.
 By 1030, Rainulf became count of Aversa, marking the start of permanent Norman settlement in Italy.
 In 1042, William de Hauteville was made a count, taking Lombard prince Guaimar IV of Salerno as his liege.
 To further strengthen ties and legitimacy, Robert Guiscard also married Lombard Princess Sikelgaita in 1058.
 Following the death of Guaimar, the Normans were increasingly independent actors on the south Italian scene, which brought them into direct conflict with Byzantium.

 During the time that the Normans had conquered southern Italy, the Byzantine Empire was in a state of internal decay; the administration of the Empire had been wrecked, the efficient government institutions that provided Basil II with a quarter of a million troops and adequate resources by taxation had collapsed within a period of three decades.
 Attempts by Isaac I Komnenos and Romanos IV Diogenes to reverse the situation proved unfruitful.
 The premature death of the former and the overthrow of the latter led to further collapse as the Normans consolidated their conquest of Sicily and Italy.

 Reggio Calabria, the capital of the tagma of Calabria, was captured by Robert Guiscard in 1060.
 At the time, the Byzantines held a few coastal towns in Apulia, including Bari, the capital of the catepanate of Italy.
 In 1067–68, they gave financial support to a rebellion against Guiscard.
 In 1068, the Normans besieged Otranto; in the same year, they began the siege of Bari itself.
 After defeating the Byzantines in a series of battles in Apulia, and after two major attempts to relieve the city had failed, the city Bari surrendered in April 1071, ending the Byzantine presence in southern Italy.